 We rely heavily on the services of our key employees, including Wallace C. Kou, our President and Chief Executive Officer.
 In addition, our engineers and other highly skilled personnel are a significant asset and are the source of our technological and product innovations.
 We believe our future success will depend upon our ability to attract and retain skilled managerial, engineering and sales and marketing personnel.
 The competition for such personnel, particularly engineering personnel, is intense in our industry.
 We may not be successful in attracting and retaining sufficient numbers of engineering personnel to support our anticipated growth.
 These personnel are required to design and develop integrated circuits, including firmware, and to introduce product enhancements for use in future applications.
 Despite the incentives we provide, our current employees may not continue to work for us, and if additional personnel were required for our operations, we may not be able to obtain the services of additional personnel necessary for our growth.
 In addition, we do not maintain "key person" life insurance for any of our senior executives or other key employees.
 The loss of any of our key employees or our inability to attract or retain qualified personnel, including engineers, could delay the development and introduction of, and have an adverse effect on our ability to sell, our products as well as have an adverse effect on our overall growth.
 In addition, if any other members of our senior management or any of our other key personnel join a competitor or form a competing company, we may not be able to replace them easily and we may lose customers, business partners, key professionals and staff members.
 Substantially all of our senior executives and key personnel have entered into confidentiality and non-disclosure agreements.
-In the event of a dispute between any of our senior executives or key personnel and our operating companies in Taiwan and other foreign countries, we cannot assure you the extent, if any, to which these provisions may be enforceable in Taiwan or other foreign countries due to the constantly evolving nature of their respective legal systems.
+In the event of a dispute between any of our senior executives or key personnel and our operating companies in Taiwan and other foreign countries, we cannot assure you the extent, if any, to fabricate our semiconductors.
+As a result, we face several significant risks, including wafer cost, availability of wafers and other raw materials, manufacturing capacity, quality assurance, manufacturing yields and production costs, control over delivery schedules and product quality, control of our intellectual property, labor availability or strikes and actions taken by third party contractors that breach our agreements.